15 Ways to Have Fun With Fruits and Vegetables

 - Serve chopped veggies (like baby carrots, celery stalks, Jicama sticks, asparagus spears, broccoli and cauliflower ) with salsa, low-fat ranch dressing, flavored hummus, peanut butter, or guacamole.

-- Add pureed or finely chopped veggies to soups, sauces, and casseroles, give veggie noodles a try, or veggie tater tots.
+- Add pureed or finely chopped veggies to soups, sauces, and casseroles, give veggie noodles a try, or even go for veggie tater tots.

 - Start the day with a fresh fruit smoothie by blending 1/2 banana, 1/2 cup frozen strawberries, 1/2 cup 1% milk and 1/2 cup 100% fruit juice.